bamaralf/bitnami-mysql_install/README.md

 Role Name
 =========

-This role install MySQL from Bitnami script.
+This role installs MySQL from Bitnami script.
 You could download it from http://www.bitnami.com.

 Requirements